Towards a Combinatorial Understanding of Lattice Path Asymptotics: Walks in a half plane

 \begin{proof} Here it suffices to consider the displacement of each step in the step set in the direction orthogonal to the boundary.
+See Figure~\ref{fig:Smmodel} for an example.
 The steps $(0,1)$ and $(1,0)$ respectively have displacement $\cos\theta$ and $\sin\theta$ in this direction, the other steps follow by linearity.
-This gives rise to a unidimensional half-plane model to which Theorem~\ref{thm:BF-Real} applies. \end{proof}
+This gives rise to a unidimensional half plane model with step set $\mA(\theta)$ to which Theorem~\ref{thm:BF-Real} applies if $\mA(\theta)$ is nontrivial or unrestricted, which occurs precisely when~$\mS$ is nontrivial or unrestricted in~$\mH_\theta$. \end{proof}